- General Best Practices

-2) Your website feels outdated with tired design trends and/or you rebranded your school
+3) Your website feels outdated with tired design trends and/or you rebranded your school

 Websites older than two or three years old could use an aesthetic refresh, if not a complete redesign — and patching up individual pages can only do so much as time marches on.

 Take a look back at some old school website designs and you’ll find: